wigahluk/nezaldi/README.md

 ## Dependencies

 Nezaldi is intended to be superlight.
-It only depends on Node itself and on Jasmine for testing during development mode.
+It only depends on Node itself as a library.
+In development mode it depends on Jasmine for testing and Elm for generating the _dashboard_ static resources.